On Hypothesis Testing Against Independence with Multiple Decision Centers: Hypothesis Testing Over a Gray-Wyner Netwrok with Side Information

-This section focuses on a related hypothesis testing problem with only a single, common bit pipe from the transmitter to the receivers, see Fig.~\ref{Figure 2}.
-As before, the transmitter observes the sequence $X^n$, and Receivers~1 and 2 observe $Y_1^n$ and $Y_2^n$, respectively.
-In this new model, Receiver~1 additionally also observes a side information $Z_1^n$ whose \emph{pairwise} distribution with $X^n$ and with $Y_1^n$ does not depend on the hypothesis $\mathcal{H}$.
+Consider the distributed hypothesis testing problem with one transmitter and two receivers in Fig.~\ref{Figure new}.
+The transmitter observes the sequence $X^n$, and Receivers~1 and 2 observe $Y_1^n$ and $Y_2^n$, respectively.
+In this model, for $i\in\{1,2\}$, Receiver~$i$ additionally also observes a side information $Z_i^n$ whose \emph{pairwise} distribution with $X^n$ and with $Y_i^n$ does not depend on the hypothesis $\mathcal{H}$.
 In fact, under the null hypothesis

 and under the alternative hypothesis,